 UC Davis requires academic records from each college-level institution you have attended.
 International applicants should request one (1) official transcript from each university they have attended and have official English translations prepared.
 Please see the section on Transcripts contained in the Graduate Studies Website for International Students.

-Domestic students will be instructed to upload scanned copies of their transcripts after the online application is submitted.
-For more details visit https://gradstudies.ucdavis.edu/submit-transcripts.
+All students will be instructed to upload scanned copies of their transcripts after the online application is submitted.
+Current and former UC Davis students do not need to submit electronic transcripts.
+Your transcripts will automatically import into the application.
+For more details visit: https://gradstudies.ucdavis.edu/submit-transcripts.

 Applicants from countries in which English is not the official language must also satisfy the Evidence of English Language Proficiency requirement.
 This is usually satisfied by taking the Test of English as a Foreign Language (TOEFL).
 The institution code for Davis is 4834.
 The Department code for TOEFL is 64 for Chemical Engineering.
 TOEFL scores cannot be more than two (2) years old at time of application.
 The minimum score required for admission to the Department is 600 on the paper test, 250 on the computer-based test, and a minimum total score of 100 based on the reading, listening, writing, and speaking categories on the internet-based test for TOEFL (iBT).